DanielTeruel/ad-migration-azure/01-onprem/README.md

 ## Security Design Decisions

 **Tier Model — Admin_NoSync OU**
 Privileged accounts are isolated from cloud sync following the Tier Model security principle.
-A cloud compromise cannot be used to attack on-premises privileged accounts.
+A cloud compromise cannot be used to escalate to on-premises privileged accounts.

 **Least Privilege — RBAC mapping**
-AD security groups are mapped to Azure RBAC roles following least privilege — no user has more permissions than strictly necessary.
+AD security groups are mapped to Azure RBAC roles following least privilege — no user has more permissions than strictly necessary for their role.

 **Separate GPOs for Servers and Workstations**
 APP01 (OU=Servers) receives GPO-WSUS-Servers with notify-only update behavior and no auto-restart.
 WS001 (OU=Workstations) receives GPO-WSUS with automatic install.
 This prevents unplanned service outages on the application server.